edyspider/ALStructureCreator/README.md

 ## Release Notes

-Updated release **0.3.x**.
+Updated release **0.4.x**.

 ### Added Features

 * New configuration in json format that allows to customize the default al folder structure.
-* New general action to create specific folder.
+* Reading al files to reorganize the objects in a specific folder.
-* New configurations to identify type of object/files.

 ### View [Change Log](https://github.com/edyspider/ALStructureCreator/blob/master/CHANGELOG.md)